github/docs/content/github/setting-up-and-managing-your-enterprise/roles-in-an-enterprise.md

 Enterprise owners cannot access organization settings or content unless they are made an organization owner or given direct access to an organization-owned repository.
 Similarly, owners of organizations in your enterprise do not have access to the enterprise itself unless you make them enterprise owners.

-You can add as many enterprise owners as you'd like to your enterprise. {% if currentVersion == "free-pro-team@latest" %}Enterprise owners must have a personal account on {% data variables.product.prodname_dotcom %}.{% endif %} As a best practice, we recommend making only a few people in your company enterprise owners, to reduce the risk to your business.
+You can add as many enterprise owners as you'd like to your enterprise as they do not consume a license unless they are an owner or member of at least one organization within the enterprise. {% if currentVersion == "free-pro-team@latest" %}Enterprise owners must have a personal account on {% data variables.product.prodname_dotcom %}.{% endif %} As a best practice, we recommend making only a few people in your company enterprise owners, to reduce the risk to your business.

 ### Enterprise members